Thinking about giving avocado to your baby? Read about the health benefits and side effects first

 How to pick the right avocado for babies

-- Right colour: A ripe avocado is dark brown in colour with hints of green in it.
+- Right color: A ripe avocado is dark brown in color with hints of green in it.
 If you want to buy a slightly raw avocado, go for one that is more green than brown.

 - Right texture: A ripe avocado will yield to gentle pressure.
 So, to test the ripeness of the fruit - hold it in your hand and apply slight pressure.
 It should be firm to hold but the pressure should cause a slight dent on the surface.
 If the fruit is too soft, it's overripe.
 And, if it's very hard, it is raw.

 - Colour of stem: Peel the stem or cap of the fruit.
 If it's green in colour, it's ripe for the taking.
 If it's brown, it may be too ripe.

 There are several benefits of avocado baby food.
 Here are some of them: